-The New Residential Graduate Student Orientation is an event for all new resident graduate students as an introduction to The Graduate School at Liberty University.
+The New Residential Graduate Student Welcome Brunch is an event for all new resident graduate students as an introduction to The Graduate School at Liberty University.
 The event offers a unique opportunity for new students to meet their professors, program directors, administration, peers, and student service departments such as Financial Aid, Student Affairs, and more.
 This is a mandatory event for all new resident graduate students.

-Orientation consists of a Meet & Greet with faculty from a variety of departments, an introduction from Dr. Douglas Mann, the Dean of The Graduate School, and keynote University speakers to inform our new students about what to expect during their time at Liberty University with tips on how to succeed as a graduate student.
+The Welcome Brunch consists of a Meet & Greet with faculty from a variety of departments, an introduction from Dr. Douglas Mann, the Dean of The Graduate School, and keynote University speakers to inform our new students about what to expect during their time at Liberty University with tips on how to succeed as a graduate student.
 New students will also have the chance to build relationships with and ask questions of The Graduate School faculty and staff.
 Lunch will be provided.

 We look forward to meeting all of our new students!